freeeve/ctf-writeups/content/posts/2020/defenit/baby-steganography.md

 	var bitPosition int
 	for {
 		// this code was originally broken up like this to read samples
-		// and get the left and right LSB, but it turns out
+		// and get the left and right sample LSB n, err := reader.Read(arr)
-		// they just used the LSB of each byte, so I could just read the
-    // bytes into a buffer
-		n, err := reader.Read(arr)
 		if err == io.EOF {
 			break